wire report

 What happened

-According to The Guardian’s source item, ‘We have a shared sky and stars’: the Indigenous American artists challenging our relationship to the natural world, As the largest display of Native North American art ever seen in Britain arrives in Yorkshire, its artists are asking timely questions about their history, our planet, and humanity’s place within it Hold to This Earth, the largest exhibition of contemporary Native North American art to be shown in Britain, arrives as the United States gears up to commemorate the 250th anniversary of the Declaration of Independence.
+According to The Guardian’s report, ‘We have a shared sky and stars’: the Indigenous American artists challenging our relationship to the natural world, As the largest display of Native North American art ever seen in Britain arrives in Yorkshire, its artists are asking timely questions about their history, our planet, and humanity’s place within it Hold to This Earth, the largest exhibition of contemporary Native North American art to be shown in Britain, arrives as the United States gears up to commemorate the 250th anniversary of the Declaration of Independence.
 Selected from Santa Fe’s Tia Collection, its artists represent more than 35 tribal nations, offering a counterpoint to that colonialist history.
 Their work explores a continent whose beliefs and traditions date back not centuries but millennia, and whose more recent past is marked by its original people’s exploitation, their experiences too often buried or ignored.
 Perhaps above all, though, “the work is incredibly timely”, as the show’s curator, Sarah Coulson, points out.
 “Th

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-04T07:00:29+00:00.
+The report is dated 2026-06-04T07:00:29+00:00.

 What to watch